WandersonAlves/yeelight-manager/README.md

 # yeelight-manager

 A CLI to super charge your yeelight use!
+Works on Linux and Mac (not tested on Windows)

 ## Installation

 `npm i -g yeelight-manager`

+## Requirements

+ - [`rust`](https://www.rust-lang.org/): Needed to build native packages to be used on ambiglight command.

+## How-to?

+The first thing after installing this tool is to run `yee list` to see the available devices on your network.

+Them, get the IP or ID of a device and run `yee blink <ip/id>` (or `yee toggle <ip/id>`) to identify the device.
+The run a `yee set <ip/id> name <name-of-device>`

+Do that for all of your devices

 ## Commands